umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/README.md

 ---
-meta.Title: "Editors Manual for Umbraco" meta.Description: "How-tos and best practices for working with the Umbraco backoffice as a content editor."
+description: "How-tos and best practices for working with the Umbraco backoffice as a content editor."
 ---

 # Editor's Manual